Showing posts with label international comparisons. Show all posts

 More on Inequality and National Achievement

 Douglas Willms gave the keynote address last night here at CIES and spoke about increasing both equity and achievement ("raising and leveling the learning bar").
-For every country that taken part in two international assessments (PISA and PIRLS) he constructed a "learning bar" that showed the relationship between socio-economic status (SES) and achievement.
+For every country that took part in two international assessments (PISA and PIRLS) he constructed a "learning bar" that showed the relationship between socio-economic status (SES) and achievement.
 SES was a significant predictor of achievement in every single country, but the slope of the line is different across nations.

 For example, Canadians, on average, outscored Americans.
 But the wealthiest Americans outscored the wealthiest Canadians by a bit (meaning the poorest Canadians outscored the poorest Americans by a lot).
 This means that the American "learning bar" has a steeper slope -- that SES matters more in the U.S. than it does in Canada.
 The report of most of the results he discussed can be found here.